jewelsofthought/neshama/site/posts/parashot/Eikev.md

 Chassidic teaching sees the word _shittim_ as related to the word _shetut_, “folly”&mdash;an allusion to the fact that the function of the _Mishkan_ was to transform the folly of materialism into “folly of holiness”&mdash;commitment to G-d that transcends the rationale and normalcy of “the way things are.”

-_Note: I would ask what is the modern Mishkan – a place where we can _(or that will) transform the folly of materialism into the folly of holiness – that commitment to Wisdom that transcends the rationale and normalcy of “the way things are”.\_
+{NOTE: I would ask what is the modern _Mishkan_ – a place where we can (or that will) transform the folly of materialism into the folly of holiness – that commitment to Wisdom that transcends the rationale and normalcy of “the way things are”.}

 ---